vividfog/nordpool-predict-fi/README.md

    > Take a look at this CSV file.
 Read the first few lines to learn its structure.
 Pay attention to the Transmission_FI_SE3 column.
 I want you to create SQLite3 statements that update the whole database with those values, matching the timestamps you find in the CSV.
 Focus only on timestamp and Transmission_FI_SE3.
 Use Python to create a conversion script, then run it, and I'd like to download the final .sql file with the update statements.

-   Then run those update to the database, for example:
+   Then review and commit those updates to the database, for example:

    ```shell
    sqlite3 data/prediction.db < my_update_statements.sql